kimaprice/Minneapolis_Neighborhood_Crime_Dashboard/README.md

 ## Database
 The data for the dashboard is saved in a PostgreSQL database ``minne_crime_db``.
 The geojson file used in the map control is stored as a file in the ``static/Data`` folder.
-In order to use the dashboard, you will need follow the steps below for creating the database and running the ETL scripts to prepare and load the data to the database.
+In order to use the dashboard, you will need to follow the steps below for creating the database and running the ETL scripts to prepare and load the data to the database.

 ### Schema for database: